 Gone are the days when Windows systems can only be booted from a CD/DVD.
-Now, users can simply create a bootable partition on their USB flash drive and use it at the time of needs.
-If your system has been crashed or is not able to boot in an ideal way, then you can simply change its booting source to a USB drive.
+Now, users can create a bootable partition on their USB flash drive and use it at the time of need.
+If your system has been crashed or is not able to boot in an ideal way, then you can change its booting source to a USB drive.
 In this way, you can easily boot your Windows PC from the attached USB flash drive.
 Read on and learn how to do the same in two different ways.

 This is the most common way to boot a Windows system from a connected USB drive.
-Every system has BIOS (Basic Input Output System) options that users can access.
+Every system has a BIOS (Basic Input Output System) option that users can access.
 In this way, they can customize the BIOS settings and set the attached USB drive as a primary source for booting.
 You can access the BIOS options by pressing the BIOS Entry key when the system is turning on.
 The key can be different from one system to another.
 Here we can press F12 to enter PhoenixBIOS.

 |Manufacturer||Model||BIOS Entry key|

-|HP||HP and Compaq Desktop PCs (Built in 2006 or later (came with Vista or Windows 7))||F10|
+|HP||HP and Compaq Desktop PCs (Built-in 2006 or later (came with Vista or Windows 7))||F10|

 |HP||HP and Compaq Desktop PCs (Built before 2006 (XP or earlier) )||F1|